payloadcms/payload/examples/encryption/next-pages/README.md

-# Encryption / Decryption Example Website
+# Payload Encryption Example Front-End

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) that fetches data from [Payload](https://payloadcms.com).
+It was made explicitly to demonstrate the power and simplicity of the integrating encryption into your Payload application.

-This example repo was made explicitly to demonstrate the power and simplicity of the integrating encryption and decryption into your Payload application.
+> This example uses the Pages Router, the legacy API of Next.js.
+If your app is using the latest [App Router](https://nextjs.org/docs/app), check out the official [App Router Example](https://github.com/payloadcms/payload/tree/master/examples/encryption/next-app).

 ## Getting Started

 ### Payload

 First you'll need a running Payload app.
-If you have not done so already, open up the `cms` folder and follow the setup instructions.
+If you have not done so already, open up the `payload` folder and follow the setup instructions.
 Take note of your server URL, you'll need this in the next step.

-### Next.js App
+### Next.js

 1. Clone this repo
 2. `cd` into this directory and run `yarn` or `npm install`